ethyca/fides/docs/fides/docs/language/resources/data_subject.md

 **fides_key**<span class="required"/>_string_

 A string token of your own invention that uniquely identifies this Data Subject.
 It's your responsibility to ensure that the value is unique across all of your Data Subject objects.
-The value may only contain alphanumeric characters, underbars, and periods (`[A-Za-z0-9_.]`)
+The value should only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).

 **name**<span class="spacer"/>_string_